 This printing method is perfect for long lengths of fabric as a repeat image is created through the Adobe suite and sent to the printer as a file.

 The inks, unlike those used for screen-printing, are very thin and do not contain a fixative.
-The fabrics that are used for DTG are pre-treated with fixative.
+The fabrics that are used for DTG are pre-treated with a fixative.

 These fabrics include silk, cotton, rayon, wool and linen as well as mixes of the aforementioned.
 Inkjet printing on fabric is also possible with an inkjet printer by using fabric sheets with a removable paper backing.

 Today, major inkjet technology manufacturers can offer specialized products designed for direct printing on textiles, not only for sampling but also for bulk production.
 Printing onto nylon and silk can be done by using acid ink.